 iZotope Insight 2 is considered an industry-standard spectrum analyzer by many producers and engineers.
 It is less expensive than the original Insight plugin but is still a relatively expensive spectrum analyzer plugin.

-Schulz Audio Spectrum 2 is a highly versatile and easy-to-use multi-channel spectrum analyzer that offers users a ton of interesting features and capabilities.
+Schulz Audio Spectrum 2 is a highly versatile and easy-to-use multi-channel spectrum analyzer that offers you a ton of interesting features and capabilities.

-Spectrum 2 hopes to aid users in finding clashing frequencies and edit them for a cleaner mix.
-This is a multi-channel plugin which means that it is able to display frequencies from multiple channels at the same time.
+Spectrum 2 hopes to aid you in finding clashing frequencies and editing them for a cleaner mix.
+This is a multi-channel plugin which means that it can display frequencies from multiple channels at the same time.
 The plugin also implements a “Zero Routing” technology which allows the signals to overlap each other when displaying more than one channel.

 - Schulz Audio Spectrum 2 is lightweight and designed to have smooth graphics

 - Zero routing technology to overlap frequencies when viewing multiple channels

 - You can choose colors for each of the displayed spectrums to allow for clearer viewing